kevinlmf/Sports_Agent/README.md

 This project is licensed under the MIT License.

 ---
+### Disclaimer

+This system is for research and educational purposes only.
+It is not a medical device and must not be used for diagnosis or treatment.
+Please consult professionals for real medical or mental issues.

+---

 May we all stay unbroken — in body and in spirit. 💫